Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter: Large Success Rates Fail

 To prove the second condition we need to show that the probability of large jumps is small.
 Starting with the contribution that $\lambda$ makes to the change in $\overline{h}(X_t)$, we use Lemma \ref{lem:probability-exceed-polyn} to show that this contribution is at most ${2.2 \log^2 (e F^{1/s} n^3) \le 4.79 + 19.8 \log^2 n\le 20 \log^2 n}$ with probability $\exp(-\Omega(n^2))$, where the last inequality holds for large enough~$n$.

 The only other contributor is the change in fitness.
-The probability of a jump in fitness away from the optimum maximised when there is only one offspring.
+The probability of a jump in fitness away from the optimum is maximised when there is only one offspring.
 On the other hand the bigger the offspring population the higher the probability of a large jump towards the optimum.
-Taking this into account and considering that every bit flip either decreases the fitness in the first case or increases the fitness in the latter we get the following probabilities.
+Taking this into account and pessimistically assuming that every bit flip either decreases the fitness in the first case or increases the fitness in the latter we get the following probabilities.
+Recalling~\eqref{eq:distribution-of-flipping-bits},

 Given that $\frac{1}{\kappa!}\le 1-\left(1-\frac{1}{\kappa!}\right)^\lambda$, and that $\lambda\le e F^{1/s} n^3$.

 Joining both contributions, we get